 - Follow this sign to the toll road for your destination.

-- Note – highway numbers are often the same.
+- An important note: highway numbers can be confusing.
 Ensure you are on the right highway number and on the Cuoata road.

 - Have pesos handy for the tolls.
-Expect to 2 – 3 toll booths for up to $30 USD total.
+Expect 2 – 3 toll booths along the way.

 LIBRAMIENTO = Bypass

-- Similar to a toll road (and sometimes it’s part of the toll road) this road enables you to by-pass the smaller town or pueblo on your route.
+- Similar to a toll road (and sometimes part of a toll road).
+This road enables you to by-pass the smaller towns or pueblos on your route.

-- This can save time and perhaps the hassle of getting lost.
+- Saves time and perhaps the hassle of getting lost.

 - Libramientos work in the same way as toll roads.

-I hope this article provided insight to choose a method that works best for you and your budget.
-It’s important to have options, especially when traveling.
+I hope this article provided valuable information on the distance between Mérida and Cancun.
+It’s important to have choices, especially when traveling.
 Whether you are interested in getting to your destination as quickly as possible or want to take time along the way, you’ll have options and information to find what works best for you.